ryantd42/NY-Legislative-Git/2023/A3715C-2023/bill.md

- encourage the organization of local development corporations, may  cause such corporations to be incorporated by public officers or private indi- viduals  or reincorporated upon compliance with the requirements of this section, and it is hereby found, determined and declared that in  carry-
+ encourage the organization of local development corporations, may  cause such corporations to be incorporated by public officers or private indi- viduals  or reincorporated upon compliance with the requirements of this
- A. 3715--B  3
+ A. 3715--C  3

- ing  out  said  purposes and in exercising the powers conferred by para- graph (b) such corporations will be performing an essential governmental function.
+ section, and it is hereby found, determined and declared that in  carry- ing  out  said  purposes and in exercising the powers conferred by para- graph (b) such corporations will be performing an essential governmental function.
 A NOT-FOR-PROFIT CORPORATION MAY NOT INCORPORATE OR REINCORPO-